Relativistic Digital Twin: Bringing the IoT to the Future

-The \textit{inference} task returns the history of states in a specific time interval, given the initial state, the model parameters and the control actions; \ie{} it is used as a mathematical simulation engine to build past or future states.
-More in detail, given $t$ in a time interval $\setT_T \coloneqq [t_0, t_T] \subset \setT$ from an initial time $t_0$ to an end time $t_T$, the actions executed on the writable properties performed during this time interval $W_{\setT_T}$, some model parameters $\bar{P}$, and an initial state $\bar{R}(t_0)$, the models defined by the sets $F$ and $G$ (in the form of the Equations \eqref{eq:algebraic}-\eqref{eq:differential}) allow the prediction of the states $R(t)$ over $\setT_T$.
+The \textit{inference} task returns the history of states in a specific time interval, given the initial state, the model parameters and the control actions; i.e., it is used as a mathematical simulation engine to build past or future states.
+More in detail, given $t$ in a time interval $\setT_T \coloneqq [t_0, t_T]$ from an initial time $t_0$ to an end time $t_T$, the actions executed on the writable properties performed during this time interval $W_{T}$, some model parameters $\widehat{P}$, and an initial state $\widehat{R}(t_0)$, the models defined by the sets $F$ and $G$ (in the form of the Equations \eqref{eq:algebraic}-\eqref{eq:differential}) allow the prediction of the states $R(t)$ over $\setT_T$.
 To this aim, we introduce a parametric and non-autonomous ordinary differential equation (ODE) that is defined for each $b_j \in B$ from the executed actions and the model parameters:

-Solving the Cauchy --- or initial value --- problem results in a prediction of the DTWT behavior according to the parametrized model.
+Solving the Cauchy -- or initial value -- problem results in a prediction of the DTWT behavior according to the parametrized model.
 In this work, we employed ODE solvers based on Runge-Kutta schemes \cite{dormand1980family}, \cite[Ch.
 5]{gerdts2011optimal}, which provide a numerical approximation $\widehat{b}_j(t)$ of a solution to \eqref{eq:cauchy-new}.
 Then, one can readily compute the approximation of $\widehat{a}_k \in A$ of the algebraic states using \eqref{eq:algebraic} pointwise.
-For our purposes\footnote{In our specific implementation, we use the function \texttt{solve\_ivp} from the SciPy library \texttt{scipy.integrate} \cite{scipy2020}.}, the ODE solver provides $B_{W_{\Gamma_T}, \bar{P}, \bar{R}(t_0)}(t)$ and $A_{W_{\Gamma_T}, \bar{P}, \bar{R}(t_0)}(t)$, namely it returns the trajectories of any $b_j \in B$ and $a_k \in A$ on a time interval, given a history of actions $W_{\Gamma_T}$, a set of parameters $\bar{P}$ and an initial state $\bar{R}(t_0)$.
+For our purposes\footnote{In our specific implementation, we use the function \texttt{solve\_ivp} from the SciPy library \texttt{scipy.integrate} \cite{scipy2020}.
+A modern ecosystem for solving differential equations is described in \cite{rackauckas2017differentialequations}.}, the ODE solver provides $B_{W_{T}, \widehat{P}, \widehat{R}(t_0)}(t)$ and $A_{W_{T}, \widehat{P}, \widehat{R}(t_0)}(t)$, namely it returns the trajectories of any $b_j \in B$ and $a_k \in A$ on a time interval, given a history of actions $W_{T}$, a set of parameters $\widehat{P}$ and an initial state $\widehat{R}(t_0)$.